Apple Privacy Changes Will Cloud Email Open Rates

-Open rates have also been at the heart of a lot of A/B subject line testing.
-It’s a common marketing tactic to send an identical email with two different subject lines to a percentage of an email file, see how many people open each variant and send the one with the higher open rate to the rest of the list.
+Open rates have also been the focus of much A/B subject line testing.
+It’s a common marketing tactic to send an identical email with two different subject lines to a percentage of an email file, see how many people open each variant, and then send the one with the higher open rate to the rest of the list.

-And, marketers have been using email open data to identify the people on their lists who are no longer engaged as part of general list hygiene and maintenance best practices.
+Marketers have also been using email open data to identify the people on their lists who are no longer engaged as part of general list hygiene and maintenance best practices.

 Well, all of that is going to get a LOT murkier.